bottlerocket-os/bottlerocket-update-operator/README.md

 # Bottlerocket Update Operator

 The Bottlerocket update operator is a [Kubernetes operator](https://Kubernetes.io/docs/concepts/extend-Kubernetes/operator/) that coordinates Bottlerocket updates on hosts in a cluster.

-## How to Run on Kubernetes
+When installed, the Bottlerocket update operator starts a controller deployment on one node and agent daemon set on every Bottleorocket node, which takes care of periodically querying updates, draining the node, and performing an update when asked by controller.
+Updates to Bottlerocket are rolled out in [waves](https://github.com/bottlerocket-os/bottlerocket/tree/develop/sources/updater/waves) to reduce the impact of issues; the nodes in your cluster may not all see updates at the same time.

+## Installation

-To run the update operator in a Kubernetes cluster, the following are required resources and configuration ([suggested deployment is defined in `update-operator.yaml`](./update-operator.yaml)):
+To install the Bottlerocket update operator in a Kubernetes cluster, the following are required resources and configuration ([suggested deployment is defined in `update-operator.yaml`](./update-operator.yaml)):

 - **Update operator's container image**